mohitp005/demo12/README.md

-This is an instruction manual for project
+This is an instruction manual for projectssssss